City-of-Helsinki/drupal-helfi-platform-config/helfi_features/helfi_navigation/README.md

 ## Description

-Helfi navigation allows aggregation of main-navigations between different Helfi-instances.
+Helfi navigation allows aggregation of instance specific menus and sharing menus between Helfi-instances.
-The aggregation is handled in `Etusivu`
+The master repository for all menus is `Etusivu`-instance

 ## Features

-- Sync instance specific main-navigation to Etusivu-instance
+- Push instance specific main-navigation to Etusivu-instance.
-- Fetch aggregated main-navigation from Etusivu-instance
+- Fetch aggregated main-navigation from Etusivu-instance.
-- Fetch global header and footer navigations from Etusivu-instance
+- Fetch global header and footer navigations from Etusivu-instance.
-- Render Fetched navigations with blocks
+- Render Fetched navigations with blocks.

 Supported menus:
 - `main`